aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, adding a WORD to XLS conversion feature within an application can be a challenging task.
+This is because the two file formats are quite different and require different approaches to convert one to another.
+WORD files are mainly used for text-based documents, while XLS files are used for spreadsheets and data analysis.
+Therefore, it is important to have a reliable and efficient way to convert WORD files to XLS files.

+<h2>How Aspose.Total Helps for Word to XLS Conversion</h2>
-For a Python developer, who is trying to add a WORD to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different file formats.
+It can help to automate the conversion process from WORD to XLS.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the WORD file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a reliable and efficient way to convert WORD files to XLS files.
+Moreover, it is also capable of converting other file formats such as PDF, HTML, and images.

 {{% /blocks/products/pf/feature-page-summary %}}